 What is email support?

-Sometimes you don’t need to come in and see me, you just have a burning question, or want me to check the food you planned for dinner, or you’re after a recipe for breakfast on the go.
+Sometimes you don’t need to come in and see me, you just have a burning question, or want me to check the food you’re planning for the week, or you’re after some support as you go through medical fertility treatment.
 This subscription service means you can ask those questions and keep in touch without making an appointment.
-There is a single monthly rate or an annual fee and you get a simple reminder at the end of your chosen period asking if you’d like to renew.
 This is available to all current clients.
 New clients still need a medical history and initial consultation with me via skype or in person.

 What is the difference between a dietitian, and a nutritionist.

 A qualified nutritionist like myself has completed a minimum of 3 years in a BSc in Human Nutrition or an equivalent human nutrition post-graduate degree and can go onto complete an MSc in Nutrition if they wish.
-A reputable nutritionist will also be registered or associate registered with The Nutrition Society of NZ, which means they have adhered to a strict code of ethics, continuing competency and study in their fields of expertise.
+A reputable nutritionist will be registered with The Nutrition Society of NZ, which means they have adhered to a strict code of ethics, continuing competency and study in their fields of expertise and be allowed to use the term “NZ Registered Nutritionist” only.

-Unfortunately in NZ, the term nutritionist is not yet a protected title and anyone can use this term to describe their practice.
-Always ask where your nutritionist received their qualification, which degree they hold and are they registered.
+Unfortunately in NZ, the term nutritionist is not yet a protected title and anyone can use this term alone to describe their practice.
+Always ask where your nutritionist received their qualification, which degree they hold and are they registered with Nutrition Society of NZ.

 My fees are based on my qualifications, the time spent with you, the time spent working on your protocols prior to and after meeting with you, and any required research to further enhance your health and plans while working with me.